 Wrightsville is a very small city located in the state of Georgia.
 With a population of 3,618 people and two constituent neighborhoods, Wrightsville is the 245th largest community in Georgia.

 When you are in Wrightsville, you'll notice that it is more blue-collar than most other communities in America.
-47.55% of Wrightsville’s employed work in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Wrightsville is a city of sales and office workers, transportation and shipping workers, and service providers.
-There are especially a lot of people living in Wrightsville who work in sales jobs (14.59%), office and administrative support (11.15%), and healthcare suport services (7.12%).
+47.55% of Wrightsville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Wrightsville is a city of service providers, transportation and shipping workers, and construction workers and builders.
+There are especially a lot of people living in Wrightsville who work in law enforcement and fire fighting (10.31%), office and administrative support (8.76%), and food service (6.22%).

-Being a small city, Wrightsville does not have a public transit system used by locals to get to and from work.
+Wrightsville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Wrightsville in 2010 was $13,054, which is low income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $52,216 for a family of four.
+The per capita income in Wrightsville in 2018 was $17,738, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
+This equates to an annual income of $70,952 for a family of four.
 However, Wrightsville contains both very wealthy and poor people as well.

 Wrightsville is an extremely ethnically-diverse city.
 The people who call Wrightsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wrightsville residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Wrightsville include English, German, European, and Scottish.
+Important ancestries of people in Wrightsville include English, Irish, German, French, and Dutch.

 The most common language spoken in Wrightsville is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Langs. of India.